Last Updated on

 Dipping a toe into a new customer base is so much cheaper and easier with a rented website.
 For example, an IT company that is considering offering a wordpress web hosting service and wants to dip its toes before building out a department.

-Successfully ranking shows the client that you have successfully targeted the consumers in question.
+Successfully ranking in search engines shows the client that you have successfully targeted the consumers in question.
 If they aren’t interested in your client, the costs are very low.

 Now that you understand the motivations of those who rank websites for rental and the clients who invest in them, you’re ready to tackle your own.
 Following the detailed steps below will take you all the way to the sale.

-The Steps to Ranking and Renting a Website
+The Steps to Create a Rank and Rent Website

 All the work it takes to rank and rent a website fit neatly into the following steps.